IMPORTANT changes to rental laws during COVID-19 (coronavirus) emergency period

 are not fixed prices.

-Owners must not allow people applying to rent the property to make an offer to rent the property for more than is advertised.
+Owners must not allow people applying to rent the property to make an offer to rent the property for more than the advertised amount.

 If you see or are asked to rent bid, you can report a possible breach to the Residential Tenancy Commissioner by using the Contact Us form.